 To renew an item from home, log in to your Catalog Account and select My Account.
 Next, click ‘Items Out/Renew’ and then the ‘Renew’ button for the items you wish to renew.

 To request an item not available in the collection, log in to your Catalog Account and select My Account.
 Next, click on ‘Reserves/Requests’ and then find the request link under ‘Is the library missing something?’
 We will either borrow the item from another library, purchase the item for our collection, or let you know that we can’t get the item.
-You can place three requests at one time from family membership accounts.
+You can place up to two requests at one time from family membership accounts.

 Westbank Libraries have many degreed librarians on staff who are trained to do research.
 They can

 - help you find quality resources in our collections and beyond